By: Gene Walden, Senior Finance Editor October 01, 2019

-First, refer to the above advice – pare your expenses, contribute as much as possible to 401(k) or other retirement funds, and don’t get too conservative with your asset allocation.
-You need your money to grow over the long-term.
-But, as noted above, as people get older and begin to reach their savings goals, it is common to reduce risk and volatility by diversifying and by reducing (but not eliminating) the allotment to stocks or stock mutual funds.
+First, refer to the above advice: Reduce your expenses, contribute as much as possible to a 401(k) or other retirement funds, and don’t get too conservative with asset allocation.
+You need your money to grow over the long term.
+But as people get older and begin to reach their savings goals, many choose to reduce risk and volatility by diversifying and by reducing (but not eliminating) the allotment to stocks or stock mutual funds.

-You may consider buying asset allocation funds that invest in a broad mix of stocks, bonds and other types of investments.
-There is a range of asset allocation funds from conservative to aggressive so you may find it helpful to move from aggressive to moderately aggressive to moderately conservative as you get older and accumulate greater wealth.
+You may consider buying asset allocation funds that invest in a broad mix of stocks, bonds, and other types of investments.
+These funds offer an asset allocations range from conservative to aggressive, so you may find it helpful to move from aggressive to moderately aggressive to moderately conservative as you get older and accumulate greater wealth.
 (See: Asset Allocation Funds Can Help Tame Volatility)

 (Thrivent Mutual Funds offers four asset allocation funds that are automatically diversified and range from moderately conservative to aggressive.)

 A couple other steps you may wish to take would include:

 - Look for another source of income.
 Work a second job or start a business that brings in some additional income to help bolster savings.

 - Think about staying on your job longer.
 If your employer allows you to stay on the job until your late 60s or 70s, that could make a dramatic difference in your retirement savings.
 It’s addition—not subtraction.
 It means you would be able to live off your salary for a few more years while continuing to invest more into your retirement account plan, and give your investment portfolio more time to grow.

 4. If you’re already retired but regretting it . . .